Originally, video games had a much smaller (and more devoted) fandom. In recent years, the demographics have greatly expanded.

 Its sequel, Heroes of Lagaard, also has a slew of bonus bosses.
 The dragons return, as well as a new True Final Boss and even more Side Quest bosses, some of them already accessible before you beat the game.

-Panthera Cantus from The World Ends With You is the toughest boss in the entire game; that bastard's tough even on Easy level!
+Panthera Cantus from The World Ends with You is the toughest boss in the entire game.
 It has the highest attack power of all the Noise and two separate bodies; a tiger on top and a lion on the bottom.
-Trying to avoid getting creamed by both at the same time makes the fight quite epic, if not frustrating.
+The fight itself can be quite hectic and requires the player to pay absolute attention to what is going on in both screens.

 In addition, there are four "Boss Noise" on various days (Progfox, Grindcore Minks, Wooly AOR, and Goth Metal Drake), blue Noise symbols that lead to fights against much stronger Noise than average.
 For 100% Completion, you have to beat them all on Hard.
 Feel free to whimper.